sindresorhus/electron-dl/readme.md

 #### errorMessage

 Type: `string`<br>
-Default: `The download of FILENAME was interrupted`
+Default: `The download of {filename} was interrupted`

-The message of the error dialog. `FILENAME` is replaced with the name of the actual file.
+The message of the error dialog. `{filename}` is replaced with the name of the actual file.
 Can be customised for localization.

 #### onProgress

-Type: `function`<br>
+Type: `Function`<br>
 Default: `undefined`

 An optional callback to receive a ratio between `0` and `1` with the state of the current download.

-#### onComplete

-Type: `function`<br>
-Default: `undefined`

-An optional callback that will be called when the download finishes.
-It returns the complete path of the downloaded file.

 ## Related